Penrose Hospital

-Penrose Hospital is a 364-bed hospital hospital located in Colorado Springs, Colorado and owned by Penrose-Saint Francis Health Services.
-The campus includes Penrose Hospital, the Penrose Cancer Center, the E Tower building, the Penrose Pavilion, and John Zay House.
+Penrose Hospital is a 364-bed hospital located in Colorado Springs, Colorado and owned by Penrose-Saint Francis Health Services.
+The campus includes Penrose Hospital, the Penrose Cancer Center, the E Tower building, the Penrose Pavilion, and the John Zay House.
+The hospital is a Level II trauma center.

 Founded in 1890 as the Glockner Tuberculosis Sanatorium, it became the Penrose Tumor Institute (now the Penrose Cancer Center) in 1939.
 In 1959, it became Penrose Hospital.
 It provides medical and surgical services, and specializes in the treatment of cardiac conditions and cancer.
 It offers emergency trauma care as well as physical rehabilitation.

 History

 In 1890, the hospital was founded as Glockner Tuberculosis Sanatorium, by Marie Gynne Glockner after the death of her husband, Albert Glockner, from tuberculosis.
 The first superintendent of the hospital was Dr. B.P.
 Anderson, who founded St. Francis Hospital.
 The Sisters of Charity of Cincinnati, Ohio assumed ownership of the hospital in 1893.
 It had sanatoriums and hospitals in Pueblo, Colorado and Albuquerque, New Mexico.

 During the first two decades of the 20th century the sanitarium became the Glockner Sanatorium and Hospital, a general acute care hospital, and performed lung removal and the first bronchoscopy west of St. Louis.
 In 1939, it was selected as the site of the Penrose Tumor Institute, later the Penrose Cancer Center.
 Spencer Penrose established the institute to treat people with cancer, like him, with the latest technology.
 The Penrose Cancer Center Pavilion was dedicated in 1941 by Spencer Penrose's widow, Julie Penrose.
 It became "one of the most famous hospitals in the United States" offering research, diagnosis and treatment, including radiation therapy, of cancer.
 A new nurses residence, Margery Reed building, was constructed from donations by Mrs. Verner Z. Reed, in memory of her daughter Margery Reed Mayo.
 It is now a medical office building.
 The name of the hospital was changed to Glockner-Penrose Hospital in 1947, at the suggestion of Marie Gynne Glockner.
 Julie Penrose donated $3.2 million for the construction of an addition to the hospital for more hospital beds.
 It was dedicated in 1959 and the hospital name was changed to Penrose Hospital.
 From 1947 to 1987 the hospital saw the addition of intensive care, outpatient care, emergency trauma and surgical facilities.
 There was also an addition of a new cancer center.

 The Sisters of Charity of Cincinnati, Ohio and St. Francis of Colorado Springs organizations were consolidated and in 1990 became the Penrose-St. Francis Health Services.
 In 1995, Centura Health, a nonprofit health system across Colorado, was formed by the Sisters of Charity Health Services Colorado and the Porter Care Adventist Health System.
+In 2023, Centura's two components disaffiliated and became two separate health networks again, one called CommonSpirit and one called AdventHealth.
+As of August 1, 2023, Penrose Hospital is in the CommonSpriit health network.